 - St. Vladimir’s Seminary will contact cross-registered students from other institutions, which will most likely occur via email.

-In addition to the above, Union students can take United Methodist courses at Drew Theological School:
+In addition to the above, Union students can take courses at Drew Theological School:

 - Courses at Drew in the areas of United Methodist history, theology, and polity and others specifically related to the life and ministry of The United Methodist Church, are permitted.
 Union entered into an agreement in 2016-17 with Drew to cover the cost of United Methodist courses that are required of Union students for ordination.

-- Courses outside of the Methodist tradition within the Drew Theological School, can be taken by Union students, but are not part of this tuition agreement.
+- Courses outside of the Methodist tradition within the Drew Theological School, can also be taken by Union students.

 - The specific Drew webpage listing the Theological Courses is here (select the appropriate academic year).

 - Students taking courses at Drew are responsible for following the add/drop deadlines in their academic calendar on this webpage.